 Core Description AddSub This core is used to implement both adders and subtractors.
 AddSubnS N-stage pipelined adder or subtractor.
 Vivado HLS determines how many pipeline stages are required.
 AddSub_DSP This core ensures that the add or sub operation is implemented using a DSP48 (Using the adder or subtractor inside the DSP48).
 DivnS N-stage pipelined divider.
 DSP48 Multiplications with bit-widths that allow implementation in a single DSP48 macrocell.
-This can include pipelined multiplications and multiplications grouped with a pre-adder, post-adder, or both.
+This can include pipelined multiplications and multiplications grouped with a preadder, post-adder, or both.
 This core can only be pipelined with a maximum latency of 4.
 Values above 4 saturate at 4.
 Mul Combinational multiplier with bit-widths that exceed the size of a standard DSP48 macrocell.
-Note: Multipliers that can be implemented with a single DSP48 macrocell are mapped to the DSP48 core.
+Multipliers that can be implemented with a single DSP48 macrocell are mapped to the DSP48 core.
 MulnS N-stage pipelined multiplier with bit-widths that exceed the size of a standard DSP48 macrocell.
-Note: Multipliers that can be implemented with a single DSP48 macrocell are mapped to the DSP48 core.
+Multiplications which are >= 10 bits are implemented on a DSP48 macro cell.
+Multiplication lower than this limit are implemented using LUTs.
+Multipliers that can be implemented with a single DSP48 macrocell are mapped to the DSP48 core.
 Mul_LUT Multiplier implemented with LUTs.
+Note: This only applies to C POD (plain old data) types.
+This cannot be used with Vivado HLS types (ap_int, ap_fixed, etc).